dtluther/now-thats-delicious/notes.md

     * NOTE: Can manually create the DB via command line with MongoDB (if no internet conneection)

 2) Starter files and environment variables (`variables.env`)
+    * `variables.env`
+        * Certain info should never go into our Git repo, so we can store it in a file like `variables.env`.
+Sensitive indo stored in here often includes:
+            * API tokens
+            * Server info
+        * SHOULD NEVER GO INTO GIT REPO
+        * Generally, where we store sensitive info, including:
     * `app.js`
         * Imported libraries explained:
             * (TBD)
         * Building our app on a framework called Express
             * Minimalist, does not do a whole lot by itself, so we have to choose which parts of the Node.js ecosystem we want (pretty typical of for Node)
-            * SHOULD NEVER GO INTO GIT REPO
     * `start.js`
         * Imports the `mongoose` library, which is our interface for MongoDB
         * Imports our environmental variables from `variables.env`